watsumi/learning-langchain/ch9/README.md

 - Register for a supabase account, go to [supabase.com](https://supabase.com/) and sign up.
 - Once you have an account, create a new project then navigate to the settings section.
-- In the settings section, navigate to the API section to see your keys.
+- In the settings section, navigate to the Data API section to see your keys.
 - Copy the project url and `service_role` key and add them to the `.env` file as values for `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY`.

-Once you’ve created a database, run the following SQL to set up `pgvector` and create the necessary table and functions:
+- Navigate to SQL Editor, run the following SQL to set up `pgvector` and create the necessary table and functions:

 ```sql
 -- Enable the pgvector extension to work with embedding vectors